avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1"><summary>$(task)</summary>

-1. I architected and implemented a software design for efficient software updates of embedded systems using mini-bsdiff delta encoding.
+1. I architected and implemented a software design for efficient software updates of embedded systems using mini-bsdiff [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding).
+Note that _delta encoding_ allows for significantly smaller, e.g. 10x smaller, software updates compared to _zip_-like updates when the update contains minor differences.

     * Note that the original bsdiff software is not designed for the size limitations of embedded systems especially for legacy automotive boards.
     * In particular the original bsdiff software incorporates the outdated bz binary compressor that has a 100 KB RAM footprint.